Eternal Flame Trail: What you need to know before you go.

 Hiking the Eternal Flame Trail

 I was unsure what to expect from this trail.
-“I saw a few pictures online; it’s a small waterfall with flame behind it,” I told my wife.
+“I saw a few pictures online; it’s a small waterfall with a flame behind it,” I told my wife.
 “Let’s head to the trailhead and read that sign.”
 The hike was a little over a mile roundtrip, and judging by the trailhead, it was a pretty well-worn path.

 We started down the hardpacked dirt trail.
 The first part of the trail passed through a lovely forest bursting with neon green leaves sprouting from branches.
 After a relatively steep but short section, we entered a ravine.
 “Okay, this just got much prettier,” My wife said.
 “It sure did.
 I am amazed at how green it is.”
 I responded.
 This part of the trail was relatively flat and traveled along the bottom of the ravine to the waterfall and flame.
 We had to cross a small stream a few times along the way, but it was easy enough to keep our feet dry.
 Soon, we arrived at the trail’s highlight, the Eternal Flame.